If you have had a high risk exposure to HIV in the last 72 hours. You are a potential candidate for PEP.

 HOW MUCH DOES THE HIV PEP COST?

-5. Treatment for possible sexually transmitted infections (additional cost)
+5. Treatment for possible sexually transmitted infections (optional)

 WHAT ELSE SHOULD BE DONE?